eried/ESP32_DJI_03_RC_ARM/README.md

 | Some translucent glue | For the "led indicators" |
 | 3d printer and PLA | For the enclosure |

+> [!TIP]
+> To prevent fogging on the camera (O3 gets insanely hot when it is fully armed), DarwinFPV has some instructions of glueing the camera module to the case.
+I used foam double sided tape.
+Works OK

 ## Wiring

 The [source repo](https://github.com/ramiss/arduino_DJI_03_RC_ARM) has the wiring.
 From the DJI connector of the camera, I connected as follows: